About stemming

 -

-Searching for a term typed in its singular form returns items containing the singular and plural form of the term, and vice-versa.
+Searching for a term in its singular form returns items that include both its singular and plural forms.

 -